 The Trentham Estate has been honoured with the designation of a Diamond Wood.
 The Estate’s North Park has been selected as one of just 60 Diamond Woods across the country in The Woodland Trust’s Jubilee Woods project, which marks HM The Queen’s 60 years as monarch.

 Watch our North Park Restoration Project Video

 The first phase of this 5 year scheme, commenced in February 2012, and included the removal of the commercial Pine Tree Forest, so that this area could be restored and planted with native Sessile Oak Trees.
-Planting commenced in November 2012, and there’s plenty of opportunities for you to get involved in planting, or Dedicate a Tree to support the Douglas Macmillan Hospice.
+Planting commenced in November 2012, and completed at the end of March 2013, where over 10,000 new Oak saplings were planted.

-For further information, please read the latest update from Michael Walker, our Gardens and Estate Manager, view the Frequently Asked Questions, or learn more about the history of North Park.
+For further information, please read our Frequently Asked Questions or learn more about the history of North Park.
 If you’d like to be kept up to date with our progess, or have any comments, ideas or concerns, please leave your details here.